huangzhenyu/btk20_documentation/docs/user_docs/array_post_filtering.rst

 Lefkimmiatis Post-Filtering
 ----------------------------

 According to [LM07]_, McCowan's method is sub-optimum in the diffuse noise field.
-You can try out Lefkimmiatis post-filtering as the following command.
+You can try out Lefkimmiatis post-filtering as follows.

 .. sourcecode:: bash